 The following examples have been based on suggestions made by Dr Rob Hampton, a GP with a specialist interest in work and health.

 9. Duty for employers to make reasonable adjustments for disabled staff

-The duty to make reasonable adjustments arises in three situations:
+The duty to make reasonable adjustments arises in four situations: